Taxation of international executives

 What income will be taxed during short-term assignments?

-Please check if any double taxation treaty is applicable between Belgium and the home country.
+Please check if any double taxation treaty is applicable between Belgium and the home country/territory.

 Are there any additional considerations that should be considered before initiating a short-term assignment in Belgium?

-Always check if any work permit and visa are needed before coming to Belgium.
-It is possible that the employer of the assignee will need to register the assignee in the Belgian Limosa database.
+Always check if any immigration formalities need to be complied with prior to coming to Belgium.
+Depending on the specific situation, various requirements might need to be met by the employer and/or employee, such as obtaining a visa, a work permit or a Single Permit.
+It is possilbe that the employer of the assignee will need to register the assignee in the Belgian Limosa database.

 Preferably, check if it is possible and necessary to apply for the Belgian expatriate special income tax regime.